spraakbanken/swell-project/Normalization_guidelines.md

 2. To obtain an separate, explicit representation of the corrections (that is, the target hypotheses).

 An important purpose of the target hypothesis is to maximise inter-annotator agreement by minimising the amount of interpretation needed and the changes involved.
-Still, there will typically be multiple possible normalisations of a deviating expression in a learner text, just as there are .
+Still, there will typically be multiple possible normalisations of a deviating expression in a learner text.
 There are two reasons for this:

 1. Different target hypotheses can be assumed.